MSFC in the News

 Sep 02, 2022 | By Sara Hutchinson in The Washington Post

-This article was originally published in The Washington Post on September 2, 2022.
-You can access the original article here: www.washingtonpost.com/education/2022/09/02/abortion-training-rural-areas
+Originally published in The Washington Post on September 2, 2022.
+You can access the original publication here: www.washingtonpost.com/education/2022/09/02/abortion-training-rural-areas

 When Andrea Soto was 10 years old, her family immigrated to Texas from Mexico.
 Her grandmother, who lived in Houston, had Alzheimer’s disease, and her parents wanted to be closer to help with her care.